ShiqiYu/CPP/week02/README.md

 | bitwise left shift  | `a << b` |
 | bitwise right shift | `a >> b` |

-The operators and their operants can be connected together to create an expression.
+The operators and their operands can be connected together to create an expression.
 Some are simple ones such as `a + b`, and some may be long ones with multiple operators such as `a + b * c / (e + f)`.
 The expression can be assigned to a variable.

 ```cpp
 int result = a + b * c / (e + f);